Server-side tracking

 Tracking pixel

-A tracking pixel is a tiny image or script that fires an HTTP request when a page loads or an event happens, carrying the URL, referrer, timestamp, and identifiers back to a collection server.
+A tracking pixel is a tiny image or script that fires an HTTP request on a pageview or event, carrying the URL, referrer, timestamp, and identifiers to a collection server.